 - Budget friendly: pellet stoves are fairly easy on the pocket as well, with an initial outlay of around $1,500-$2,500 for the system compared to $2,500 upwards for a mini-HVAC system.

-- Clean burning: pellet stoves burn clean and produces less smoke compared to other burning sources of fuels, and contain just 1-3% ash content once burnt - meaning less clean-up needed afterwards.
+- Clean burning: pellet stoves burn clean and produce less smoke compared to other burning sources of fuels, and contain just 1-3% ash content once burnt - meaning less clean-up needed afterwards.
+The wood ash is in turn a great fertilizer for your garden or plants, as it contains a high amount if lime and potassium.

 - Needs electricity: pellet stoves need a little amount of electricity to run.
 This is because it has fans which spread heat out, along with an electric controller and pellet feeder (auger) to push the pellets from the hopper (pellet store) into the burner.
 Cheaper models will therefore fail to work if there is a power outage, although more expensive models can have batteries as a backup.